pagi-org/spec/pagi.md

 ### Node Structure {#node-structure}

-The node is the pivotal structure in this model.
+Nodes are the pivotal structures in this model.

 * A node may represent any sort of information - a token, a sentence, a phrase, a category, a semantic role, a part of speech, etc.